 The project proponent, Union Realty Trust proposes to redevelop 550-560 Washington Street in Weymouth, Massachusetts consisting of one (1) parcel as shown on the Weymouth Assessor's Map 29, Block 330, Lot 3 comprising of approximately 1.66 acres.
-The proposed redevelopment will consist of razing of existing structures and the construction of a two-story \pm 13,890 square foot mixed use, restaurant and multi-family building along with the construction of asphalt parking/access roadway, installation of subsurface stormwater management systems, utilities, site grading and landscaping.
+The proposed redevelopment will consist of razing of existing structures and the construction of a four-story ±8,700 square foot mixed use, restaurant and multi-family building along with the construction of asphalt parking/access roadway, installation of subsurface stormwater management systems, utilities, site grading and landscaping.

-This report contains stormwater runoff calculations for the pre-development and postdevelopment conditions and includes the sizing of the proposed stormwater best management practices (BMPs).
-The proposed and existing site conditions are illustrated on the project site plans entitled "Site Development Plan, (Assessor's Parcel ID 29-330-3), 550-560 Washington Street, Weymouth, Massachusetts", prepared by McKenzie Engineering Group, Inc. dated March 24, 2023.
+This report contains stormwater runoff calculations for the pre-development and post-development conditions and includes the sizing of the proposed stormwater best management practices (BMPs).
+The proposed and existing site conditions are illustrated on the project site plans entitled "Site Development Plan, (Assessor's Parcel ID 29-330-3), 550-560 Washington Street, Weymouth, Massachusetts", prepared by McKenzie Engineering Group, Inc. with a latest revision date of May 24, 2023.